vprusso/toqito/docs/intro_tutorial.rst

                 23 & 27
                 \end{pmatrix}.

-By default, the partial trace function in :code:`toqito` takes the trace of the second subsystem.
+By default, the partial trace function in :code:`|toqito⟩` takes the trace of the second subsystem.

 .. code-block:: python